Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our Thoughts On The Duolingo Program

 Let’s switch gears now and cover our evaluation of Duolingo, especially as it compares to Babbel.
-That way you can finally make a decision as to which of these language apps is the best fit for your learning style.
+That way, you can finally make a decision as to which of these language apps is the best fit for your learning style.

+The clearest highlight of the Duolingo program is the fact they offer a free version.
 However, just to set expectations here, there are some serious downsides that come along with that free price tag.

 Most notably, the free version is ad supported, and frankly, the ads can become distracting and annoying.
 It’s not bad at first, but it does start to wear on you over time.

-Second, the free plan comes with a limited amount of “hearts,” which are essentially just misses or incorrect answers.
-You start with 5 per day and if you answer a question incorrectly during a lesson, you lose a heart.
+Second, the free plan comes with a limited number of “hearts,” which are essentially just misses or incorrect answers.
+You start with 5 per day, and if you answer a question incorrectly during a lesson, you lose a heart.
 Then, when your five hearts are up, you either need to stop for the day or go back to old lessons in order to earn some hearts back.

 Before jumping into the final verdict, let’s compare pricing.
 In short, both companies offer multiple subscription options.